piotrfijol/Isntagram/README.md

 # Isntagram

-ISNTagram is not a typo.
-Obviously instagram played a big role here, this project is deeply inspired by that web app and could call itself an "Instagram clone".
-I'm not going to name it that way because it lacks *many* features that Instagram has.
-Email verification with a token stored in DB, push notifications, chat, video support just to name a few.
-I might implement push notifications with websockets (socket.io library to be specific) at some point but first I have to focus on the client-side validation of some of the forms.
+Isntagram is not a misprint.
+It's my attempt of recreating Instagram in terms of graphical design.
+I might implement websocket-based push notifications (with help of socket.io library) at some point but first I have to focus on the client-side validation of some of the forms.

 Project has been built with the following web technologies: